 Child Care Provider Requirements

 Child care center operators must follow some basic rules called regulations.
 Regulations outline the minimum health and safety standards for your center.
-For a complete list of child care regulations, see Chapter 2 of the Kentucky Administrative Regulations.
+A complete list of child care regulations can be found in 922 KAR Chapter 2.